CURB Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Net Operating Income (NOI): Increased 3% sequentially and over 50% year-over-year, driven by acquisitions and organic growth.
+• Net Operating Income (NOI): Increased by 3% sequentially and over 50% year-over-year, driven by acquisitions and organic growth.

-• Occupancy Rate: Improved to 96.3%, with a 30 basis point increase year-over-year.
+• Occupancy Rate: Rose to 96.3%, with a 30 basis point year-over-year increase.

-• Operating Funds from Operations (OFFO): Guidance raised to $1.20 - $1.23 per share, reflecting a 14% growth expectation.
+• Operating Funds from Operations (OFFO) Guidance: Increased to a range of $1.20 to $1.23 per share, projecting a 14% growth year-over-year.

 2. Strategic Updates and Business Highlights